BradleyA/markit/README.md

     curl -L https://api.github.com/repos/BradleyA/markit/tarball | tar -xzf - --wildcards */markit ; mv BradleyA*/markit . ; rmdir BradleyA*/

 To install the latest commit of check-markit, change markit to check-markit in the above command.

-#### Objectives
-* Any person without knowledge of Git or GitHub or Bitbucket or GitLab or markit to be able to answer one question; **What version are you running?**
-* Only update modified files by inserting two comment lines with metadata
-* Insert the lines of metadata after the first line in files
-* Support GitHub
-* Use git commit message as part of metadata
-* Use git tag as part of metadata
-* Include date and remote repository as part of metadata
-* Include path with file in remote repository as part of metadata
-* Include git commit number as part of metadata
-* Don't create any requirements for markit other than those required by Git
-* Same solution for several types of code
-* Support Bitbucket or GitLab
-* Include metadata to locate file on a remote repository
-* Able to use markit on local Git repository without network access (without 'git push')
-* Need to test with [git-secrets](https://github.com/awslabs/git-secrets), should work

 #### System OS script tested
  * Ubuntu 14.04.3 LTS